shapecode/hidden-entity-type-bundle/README.md

 ## What is it?

-This is a Symfony2 form type that allows you to add an entity in your form that would be displayed as a hidden input.
+This is a Symfony form type that allows you to add an entity in your form that would be displayed as a hidden input.

 ## Installation